 Type of Transformer The transformer used in a low voltage lighting system may be either electronic or magnetic.

 Minimum Transformer Wattage Transformers usually have a minimum wattage that they must power before they work.
-For example, it is not uncommon for 60-watt electronic transformer to require that there be at least 10 watts of lighting load and if there is only 5 watts of lighting load connected to this 60W electronic transformer, the lighting system will not work.
+For example, it is not uncommon for a 60-watt electronic transformer to require that there be at least 10 watts of lighting load and if there are only 5 watts of lighting load connected to this 60W electronic transformer, the lighting system will not work.

 Electronic Transformers An electronic transformer is generally lighter in weight, smaller in size, cooler to operate, and quieter than a magnetic transformer.
 However, electronic transformers cannot provide more than 300 watts of power whereas some magnetic transformers can provide as much as 1200 watts of power.

 Voltmeter Readings Because an electronic transformer provides its power at very high frequencies (usually greater than 20,000 Hertz) a standard voltmeter cannot be used to accurately measure the output voltage.
 Instead, a "true RMS" voltmeter must be used to measure the secondary voltage of an electronic transformer.
+On the other hand, a standard voltmeter can be used to read the voltage on the secondary side (low voltage side or output side) of a magnetic transformer.

 Toroidal Magnetic Transformer If a magnetic transformer is used to power a low voltage lighting system, a toroidal magnetic transformer should be considered.
 This type of magnetic transformer is more efficient, lighter in weight, smaller in size, cooler to operate, and quieter than a conventional EI magnetic transformer.